*When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 Let’s be honest…Not all of us have spacious home offices.
 If you fall in the category of folks with the small home working room design, then your lighting fixtures might be a bit different to prevent clutter.

-You should consider looking for a space-saving kind of light to help you maximize your workspace while still achieving your goal of better lighting.
+You should consider looking for a space-saving kind of light to help you maximize your workspace while still achieving your goal of better home office lighting lighting.

 Some of the space-saving light options to consider include the scones, hanging, light strips that you attached underneath your cabinet, or mounted task lighting.